ZhiweiCheng2020/Applied_DL_Bert/README.md

     1. Reduce the error in predicting the masked token;
     2. Reduce the loss in protein type prediction.

 - We use 15% of the data for testing, in the rest 85%, we use 80% for model training, and 20% for model validation.
+After training

-- How to run the code:
+- How to train the model:
-    1. find and open the script: src/train.py (https://github.com/ZhiweiCheng2020/Applied_DL_Bert/blob/main/src/train.py);
+    1. find and open the script: *src/train.py*;
-    2. set parameter *len_all*: the number of seqs you would like to include in model training (1000 would be enough for a test run);
+    2. set parameter *len_all*: the number of sequences you would like to include in model training (1000 would be enough for a test run);
     3. set parameter *lr*: learning rate;
     4. set parameter *num_epochs* and *batch_size*: number of epochs and batch size;
     5. set parameter *ebd_dim*: number of Encoder Layers;
     6. set parameter *num_head*: number of heads in Multi-Head Attention;
-    7. You are off to go! run *train.py* under the project root path, you will find out the model perfermance under folder */results*, and the trained model is saved under folder */models*.
+    7. You are off to go! run *train.py* under the project root path, you will find out the model performance under folder */results*, and the trained model is saved under folder *models/*.

+- We can also visualize the BERT embedding by reducing dimensions with the UMAP method.
+To run the visualization, please do the following after the training:
+    1. run *src/visualisation/prepare_umap_data.py*; which feeds the whole dataset to the trained model and saves the embedding to a pickle file;
+    2. in script *src/visualisation/umap_plot.py*, change the parameter *plot_dim* (the dimension of the UMAP plot), then run the script, and the plot is saved under folder *results/*.

 Project Organization